Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \item {\em Monotonicity:} For $A \subseteq B$ and $t \geq 0$,

 \item {\em Translation invariance:} For each $A \subseteq \Z^2 \times \Z_w$ and $x \in \Z^2 \times \Z_w$,

 \item {\em Symmetry:} For each $A,B \subseteq \Z^2 \times \Z_w$:

-\end{itemize} Due to \eqref{dual_relation}, we can use the dual process $\tilde\zeta_t$ to study the propagation speed of the biased voter model $\xi_t$.
+\end{itemize} Due to the duality relation \eqref{dual_relation}, we can use the dual process $\tilde\zeta_t$ to study the propagation speed of the biased voter model $\xi_t$.
 Direct analysis of $\tilde\zeta_t$ is complicated by its coalescing nature.
-However, it turns out that when $\beta$ is small, most coalescence events in $\tilde\zeta_t$ will be between parent and daughter shortly after the daughter's birth, which simplifies the analysis.
+However, it turns out that when $\beta$ is small, most coalescence events in $\tilde\zeta_t$ will be between parent and daughter shortly after the daughter's birth.
 Before elucidating this property further, we need to establish some fundamental properties of the dual process.